Grade Appeal Procedure

 3. Lane Community College presumes that the instructor of record's judgment is definitive and that the final grades given are accurate.

-6. No person or entity other than the original faculty member, a faculty designee, or the Grade Appeal Committee (GAC) may change a final grade.
+7. No person or entity other than the original faculty member, a faculty designee appointed by the Dean, or the Grade Appeal Committee (GAC) may change a final grade.

 Process for Grade Appeal